teafrogsf/teafrogsf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+# CONNECT with us.

 Hi there.
 I am a senior undergraduate student at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).
 I am fortunate to join [The ShanghaiTech Multi-Agent systems Research Team (SMART)](http://dengji-zhao.net/smart/index.html) at ShanghaiTech University, advised by [Prof. Dengji Zhao](http://dengji-zhao.net/).
+I am now a research intern in [Microsoft Research Asia](https://www.msra.cn/).
 I was a research intern in [Prof. Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm)'s [daGAME Lab](https://cfcs.pku.edu.cn/english/research/researchlabs/237314.htm) at [Peking University](https://english.pku.edu.cn/), advised by [Dr. Zhaohua Chen](https://daleczh.github.io/).
 I was also a visiting student at [University of Wisconsin - Madison](https://www.wisc.edu/).

-My current research interest is Algorithmic Game Theory (AGT), particularly **Mechanism Design on Social Networks** and **Mechanism Design on Ad Auctions**.
+My research interest is about *CONNECTION*.
+Specifically, I am intrigued about how to design incentive compatible mechanisms on social networks, which mainly falls within the field of **Algorithmic Game Theory (AGT)**.
+I am also interested in how to capture the relationships between different variables using deep learning methods, and as a result, I am currently researching **Graph Neural Networks (GNN)**, particularly the use of graph neural networks for the analysis of time series.

 In addition to making breakthroughs in theory, I am also interested in how mechanism can help people in practical ways.

-I am not a traditional CS student.
-I am interested in idealism, particularly ideological criticism. **I love teaching** and have been involved in the design of several courses as a TA.
+**I love teaching** and have been involved in the design of several courses as a TA.
 Now I am committed to promoting curriculum reform in my university.
 I am also interested in composing and mixing music with AI.

 **I am looking for a Ph.D position in Fall 2025.**